 Is it any good?

-Screenwriter Paul Rudnick (Adams Family Values, In and Out) had an idea that could have made a funny seven-minute "Saturday Night Live" sketch -- a culture clash between a pampered Jewish socialite and a "ghetto fabulous" rap star.
+Screenwriter Paul Rudnick (Adams Family Values, In and Out) had an interesting idea that just didn't pan out into a worthwhile movie.
+It could have made a funny seven-minute "Saturday Night Live" sketch -- a culture clash between a pampered Jewish socialite and a "ghetto fabulous" rap star.
 But the shelf life of satire is rarely long enough to sustain a movie production schedule, and much of the material in MARCI X feels outdated already.
 Are we still making fun of boy bands?
 And how long has it been since Bill Gates was an eligible bachelor?
 The material here is so slight that it is not enough to sustain an entire movie, and the absence of any comic energy whatsoever in Richard Benjamin's direction makes it seem endless even at a less than 90-minute running time.